 The HDR display is the best example of its type that you can get on a tablet, with a 120Hz refresh rate and a resolution of 2048 x 2732.
 Its peak brightness is 1,600 nits, and with better control of local dimming, it's more pleasant to look at for long periods.
 Darker areas have more nuance and depth to them, making for a better and more accurate image that's excellent for photo and video editing.

-While there are newer Galaxy tablets out there in the form of Samsung's S7 range – including the Tab S7, the Tab S7 Plus and the Tab S7 FE – we're sticking with the S6 as our recommendation for now as it's available at a cut-down price, and still is more than capable of delivering everything most students will need.
+While there are newer Galaxy tablets out there in the form of Samsung's S7 and S8 range, we're sticking with the S6 as our recommendation for now as it's available at a cut-down price, and still is more than capable of delivering everything most students will need.
 If you really want more processing power or screen resolution then consider the newer tablets, but otherwise we'd say the Galaxy Tab S6 is a perfect buy.

 However, we should point out that while it runs Android, it doesn't have access to the Google Play app store, or other Google apps.
 Instead it has Huawei alternatives, and while many of them do a great job, some people may be disappointed to find their favourite apps aren't there, so if you are tempted, it may be worth doing a bit of research first.